Body-Free Simulation of Three-Dimensional Turbulent Cylinder Wakes: Results and Discussion

-A similar strategy is applied to the reduced-model simulation of flow at $Re = 5{,}000$.
-In this case, $\overline{U}$ is extracted at $x/D = 0.6$, while the baseline $\overline{V}$ is extracted at $x/D = 1.4$, where it exhibits peaks at $|y/D| = 0.52$ with a maximum value of 0.34.
-Figure~\ref{fig:spectra_re5k} presents the frequency and spatial spectra obtained from the reduced model using the same $\overline{U}$ profile but different $\alpha \overline{V}$ values at the inflow boundary.
-It can be seen from the left panel of Figure~\ref{fig:spectra_re5k} that the frequency spectrum generated by the reduced model using the phase-averaged velocity as the inflow condition is in good agreement with that from the DNS: both exhibit the same vortex-shedding frequency, a strong third harmonic, and a similar $-5/3$ scaling in the high-frequency range.
-When only the time-averaged $\overline{U}$ is used (i.e., $\alpha = 0.0$), the reduced model predicts a higher vortex-shedding frequency, although the third harmonic and $-5/3$ scaling are preserved.
-With increasing $\alpha$, corresponding to a stronger inflow $\overline{V}$, the vortex-shedding frequency shifts further upward.
-At $\alpha = 2.5$, the flow exhibits characteristics typical of low-Reynolds-number flow past a cylinder, as indicated by the appearance of additional harmonics in the spectrum (pink line), and when $\alpha = 3.0$, no apparent vortex-shedding frequency can be distinguished.
-The dramatic wake change observed at $\alpha = 2.5$ is further supported by the PDF of the spanwise velocity gradient $\frac{\partial v}{\partial z}$, shown in the right panel of Figure~\ref{fig:spectra_re5k}, which displays a pronounced non-Gaussian tail.
+A similar strategy is applied to the body-free simulation at $Re=5{,}000$.
+In this case, $\overline{U}$ is extracted at $x/D=0.6$, while the reference $\overline{V}$ profile is extracted at $x/D=1.4$, where it exhibits peaks at $|y/D|=0.52$ with a maximum value of 0.34.
+Figure~\ref{fig:spectra_re5k} presents the frequency spectra and probability density functions obtained from the body-free simulation using the same $\overline{U}$ profile but different values of the imposed crossflow amplitude $\alpha\overline{V}$.
+The left panel shows that the frequency spectrum generated using the phase-averaged inflow is in good agreement with the DNS: both exhibit the same vortex-shedding frequency, a pronounced third harmonic, and a similar $-5/3$ scaling at high frequency.
+When only the time-averaged $\overline{U}$ is used, that is, for $\alpha=0$, the body-free simulation predicts a higher vortex-shedding frequency, although the third harmonic and the $-5/3$ scaling are still present.
+As $\alpha$ increases, corresponding to a stronger imposed crossflow, the vortex-shedding frequency shifts further upward.
+At $\alpha=2.5$, the flow exhibits features more typical of lower-Reynolds-number flow past a cylinder, as indicated by the appearance of additional harmonics in the spectrum, and at $\alpha=3.0$ no distinct vortex-shedding frequency can be identified.
+The pronounced change in wake behavior at $\alpha=2.5$ is further supported by the probability density function of the spanwise velocity gradient $\partial v/\partial z$, shown in the right panel of Figure~\ref{fig:spectra_re5k}, which develops a strongly non-Gaussian tail.

-The significance of $\alpha \overline{V}$ in the reduced model can also be visualized through the turbulence in the wake shown in Figure~\ref{fig:re5k_vort3d}.
-When the phase-averaged data are used, the vortices generated by the reduced model show features of 3D turbulence.
-While for $\alpha = 2.5$, the vortices exhibit features characteristic of low-Reynolds number flow past a cylinder. ~
+The significance of $\alpha\overline{V}$ in the body-free simulation can also be visualized through the wake structures shown in Figure~\ref{fig:re5k_vort3d}.
+When the phase-averaged data are used, the vortices generated by the body-free simulation exhibit clear features of three-dimensional turbulence.
+In contrast, for $\alpha=2.5$, the vortices display characteristics more typical of lower-Reynolds-number flow past a cylinder. ~